retirement, annuities, long term care, pensions on divorce

 What type of pension funds can buy an annuity?

-Certain pension arrangements must buy a pension annuity.
+Certain pension arrangements must buy pension annuities.
 These include a personal pension, stakeholder pension, retirement annuity policies (RAPs), section 32 policies and free standing additional voluntary contribution (FSAVC) plans.
 If the pension is an occupational money purchase scheme the scheme trustees can buy an annuity on the members behalf.

 Can a tax free lump sum portion be taken from the whole pension fund?

-The exception are personal pensions taken out before 27 July 1989 where 25% can be taken from the pension fund including protected rights, but excluding transfers in from an occupational pension scheme and that portion of the fund used to purchase a survivors pension or dependants benefits.
-For anyone that has a retirement annuity policy (RAPs) it is possible to take tax free cash from the whole pension fund.
+Privious to A-Day tax free cash could be taken only from the non-protected rights portion with, at the time, the exception being personal pensions taken out before 27 July 1989 where 25% could be taken from the pension fund including protected rights, but excluding transfers in from an occupational pension scheme and that portion of the fund used to purchase a survivors pension or dependants benefits.

 Is a retirement income always guaranteed?